 Many people are familiar with cloves as a culinary spice, but not as many people are aware of the impressive health benefits and medicinal uses of cloves.
 Cloves are actually flower buds of the clove tree (Syzygium aromaticum), an evergreen tree native to the Maluku Islands of Indonesia.
 The compounds found in cloves have many health benefits, including supporting liver health, fighting infections, stabilizing blood sugar levels, and protecting bone health, among others.

 What Are Cloves Used for?

 Cloves health benefits are numerous, and cloves have a number of great uses.
 Most commonly cloves are used as a culinary spice, however there are many medicinal uses for cloves as well.
-People use the oils, dried flower buds, leaves, and stems of the clove tree to make medicine.
+People use the oils of clove herb, dried flower buds, leaves, and stems of the clove tree to make medicine.
 Cloves are commonly applied directly to the gums for toothache, pain control during dental work, and other dental-related issues.
 They are also commonly used in the treatment of parasitic worm infections, and are one of the primary ingredients in our Parasite Detox formula.